Rolphs/BMI/README.md

 ## Running tests

-Before invoking the test suite make sure the dependencies are installed.
-You can either install the project in editable mode or use the provided ``requirements.txt`` file:
+Before invoking the test suite make sure the optional plotting dependencies are installed as well.
+Several tests rely on ``matplotlib`` so you must either add the ``plot`` extra or use the provided ``requirements.txt`` file:

 ```bash
 pip install .[plot]